TERREMEMBER/znbase/docs/content/v2.0/benchmark/large-datasets-ycql.md

 ### Cluster creation

 Create a standard four-node cluster, with replication factor (RF) of `3`.
-Pass the following option to the YugabyteDB processes.
+Pass the following option to the ZNbaseDB processes.

 ```sh
 --yb_num_shards_per_tserver=20
 ```

 The `yb_num_shards_per_tserver` was set to `20` (default value is `8`).
 This is done because the `i3.8xlarge` nodes have four disks.
-In future, YugabyteDB will automatically pick better defaults for nodes with multiple disks.
+In future, ZNbaseDB will automatically pick better defaults for nodes with multiple disks.

 Create the `YCQL_ADDRS` environment variable using the `export` command: